 It also caps you at 30 reveals, which seems like a lot, but there doesn't seem to be any reason for this restriction to exist.
 Overall functionality is also pretty limited unless you register an email address, though registration is free.
 Meanwhile, Simples doesn't have list or trend views.

 New South Wales (Sydney)

-- Victoria does not have a mandatory fuel price database.
+- Victoria doesn't have a mandatory fuel price database.

-- It gave us an opportunity to test apps outside a capital city.
+- It gave us an opportunity to test apps outside of a capital city.

-Our ease of use test assesses navigation within the app, data presentation, general performance and whether there are any ads.
-(Note, myfuelnt is not available as an app – we tested the mobile-optimised browser version instead.)
+Our ease of use test assesses navigation within the app, data presentation, general performance, whether advertising is present and if registration is required.

 - Filter by retailer/brand

-- Route view: displays fuel prices along a preset route
+- Route view: This displays fuel prices along a preset route.

 - Cycle/trends view: Provides data on fuel price trends to help you identify the cheapest time or day to fill up.

 - Favourites: Save service stations you regularly visit.